Energy price rises more than expected as costs set to increase to £1,849 in April

-What has caused the reduction in the price cap?
+What has caused the increase in energy prices?

 Get the Homebuilding & Renovating Newsletter